curl / Docs / Project / TODO

 17.1 Multiplexing

-SSH is a perfectly fine multiplexed protocols which would allow libcurl to do multiple parallel transfers from the same host using the same connection, much in the same spirit as HTTP/2 does. libcurl however does not take advantage of that ability but will instead always create a new connection for new transfers even if an existing connection already exists to the host.
+SSH is a perfectly fine multiplexed protocols which would allow libcurl to do multiple parallel transfers from the same host using the same connection, much in the same spirit as HTTP/2 does. libcurl however does not take advantage of that ability but does instead always create a new connection for new transfers even if an existing connection already exists to the host.

 To fix this, libcurl would have to detect an existing connection and "attach" the new transfer to the existing one.